-The spring came and war raged in Finland as Stalin’s army had invaded the country.
-I felt compelled to volunteer to go to Finland and help them out, not to fight, but to replace the Finns that were drafted.
+By spring I felt compelled to volunteer to go to Finland and help them out, not to fight but to do the work of the Finns that were drafted.
 Of course, I had no idea of what kind of work I would be doing there.

-I was supposed to leave in late April but on April the 9th, 1940, Hitler, who had signed a non-aggression pact with Denmark six months earlier, invaded and this time the weather was not against the invaders as it had been in Finland.
+I was supposed to leave in late April but on April 9, 1940, Hitler, who had signed a non-aggression pact with Denmark six months earlier, invaded and this time the weather did not work against the invaders as it had in Finland.

 In addition, Denmark was almost totally demilitarized making it a cakewalk for the German armies.
 We had very few soldiers and their equipment was old and often did not function at all.

-At the same time Finland had to sign a peace treaty with Stalin and turn over large areas of land such as Karelen, bordering on Russia.
+At the same time Finland signed a peace treaty with Stalin and turned over large areas of land such as Karelen, bordering on Russia.

 I went to Copenhagen to see if there was anything I could do only to be told I was no longer needed.
 So I went back to the farm and planted seed potatoes for a couple of weeks and then went looking for greener fields.